RogerSelwyn/O365-HomeAssistant/README.md

    When using the alternate auth flow, which requires internet access to HA, please see the [Authentication](#authentication) section.

    _**NOTE:** The default authentication method has changed from version 3.2.0.
 The default is now to use the method which does not require access to your HA instance from the internet.
-If you previously did not set alt_auth_flow or had it set to False, please set it to True.
+If you previously did not set alt_auth_flow or had it set to False, please set alt_auth_method to True and remove alt_auth_flow from your config.
 This will only impact people re-authenticating._

    If you are using Multi-factor Authentication (MFA), you may find you also need to add "https://login.microsoftonline.com/organizations/oauth2/v2.0/authorize" to your redirect URIs.